-A welcoming place Strengths Green Flags flown at both entrances, clearly visible from the road; attractive entrances from Woodthorpe Drive particularly since the thinning of the woodland.
-Vehicle and pedestrian access; main sign in place and additional signage for users with pushchairs and wheelchairs; the general aspect at entrances is welcoming, new nectar bed at Woodthorpe Drive entrance with improved sight line into the site; little evidence of litter; staff commitment and thriving community group use; marketing strategy Weaknesses During winter, muddy entrance/access from Breck Hill Road entrance: No regular staff presence on site.
+A welcoming place Strengths Attractive entrances from Woodthorpe Drive particularly since the thinning of the woodland.
+Vehicle and pedestrian access; main sign in place and additional signage for users with pushchairs and wheelchairs; the general aspect at entrances is welcoming; little evidence of litter; staff commitment and thriving community group use; marketing strategy Weaknesses During winter, muddy entrance/access from Breck Hill Road entrance: No regular staff presence on site; Budget reduction and reduced frequencies of maintenance.
 Opportunities Identify funding opportunities for continued developments, in particular improved access from Breck Hill Road.
 Threats Lack of resources to continue improvements/developments;

-Healthy safe and secure Strengths Well defined accesses; regular inspection of facilities; risk assessments up-to-date; regular recorded safety checks for the playground and pavilion; Weaknesses No permanent site based ranger; no formal footpaths around perimeter of the park.
+Healthy safe and secure Strengths Well defined accesses; regular inspection of facilities; risk assessments up-to-date; regular recorded safety checks for the playground and pavilion; Weaknesses No permanent site based ranger; contact information not published on site; grounds maintenance frequency reduced due to budget constraints; no formal footpaths around perimeter of the park.
 Opportunities Increase 'official' presence on site; install notice board with telephone contact numbers in emergencies; Increase the number of events; develop accompanied school visits; improve and increase information at accesses; increase fitness facilities Threats Budget reduction to grounds maintenance and development,

-Well maintained and clean Strengths Condition surveys of parks buildings carried out annually; promotional programme re schools and public education being discussed; grounds maintenance specified to BS 7370; commitment from staff, Local Councillors and community members Weaknesses Shortage of staff at times.
+Well maintained and clean Strengths Condition surveys of parks buildings carried out annually; promotional programme re schools and public education being discussed; grounds maintenance specified to BS 7370; commitment from staff, Local Councillors and community members Weaknesses Budget reductions and maintenance frequency.
 Opportunities To promote the park as a well-maintained site; opportunities to work with local schools and other visitors; possible partnerships with local youth groups/programmes Threats Lack of funding for general promotion and focus on everyday park events; lack of resources to fund public interest events in the park

-Sustainability Strengths Prohibition of peat use; active involvement of staff in promoting environmental statement and policy; Friends group and operative staff involved in discussions of draft management plan; continued improvement to woodland areas and development of community orchard and hedgerow; Prohibition of Glysophate use.
+Sustainability Strengths Active involvement of staff in promoting environmental statement and policy; Friends group and operative staff involved in discussions of draft management plan; continued improvement to woodland areas and development of community orchard and hedgerow; Prohibition of Glysophate use.
 Weaknesses No facilities available on site for green waste composting/recycling; no regular staff presence on site.
 Opportunities To manage the park and its facilities via the Management Plan; To research further funding for education and health issues; To further involve other officers, all operatives and all other volunteers together from time to time; Promote appropriate events; Install recycling bin system; consider installation of a water fountain to reduce single use plastic.
 Threats Lack of officer/operative/volunteer time to progress and complete practical objectives

-Conservation and Heritage Strengths New nectar bed with flowering all year round; several woodland areas to support the increase of biodiversity; Full community support to develop wildflower/hedgerow planting; It's an attractive site with strong local historical significance.
-Weaknesses Require more detailed surveys of flora and fauna; maintenance of newly restored fabric not always comprehensive; more interpretation for visitors; Opportunities To promote the sites special qualities particularly the industrial history; potential to be an excellent resource for schools and other groups e.g. the development and promotion of a nature trail within a woodland; green corridor linking local green spaces; installation of bird and bat boxes.
+Conservation and Heritage Strengths Several woodland areas to support the increase of biodiversity; Full community support to develop wildflower/hedgerow planting; It's an attractive site with strong local historical significance.
+Weaknesses Require more detailed surveys of flora and fauna; maintenance of newly restored fabric not always comprehensive; more interpretation for visitors; no identified tenant for parks building assets.
+Opportunities To promote the sites special qualities particularly the industrial history; potential to be an excellent resource for schools and other groups e.g. the development and promotion of a nature trail within a woodland; green corridor linking local green spaces; installation of bird and bat boxes.
 Threats Lack of resources